-The difference between a complaint and a disciplinary procedure
+3. The difference between a complaints and disciplinary procedure

-Complaint procedure: this may include complaints from members about an issue that has arisen or complaints from an external organisation or individual.
-Depending on the nature and source of the complaint, the committee will decide as to how best to approach reaching a resolution.
+Complaints procedure: this may include complaints from members about an issue that has arisen or complaints from an external organisation or individual.
+Depending on the nature and source of the complaint, the committee will make a decision as to how best to approach reaching a resolution.